Esri/quickstart-map-phonegap/README.md

 6. Copy the sample apps directory from this repo into any newly created /www directories
 7. Set which sample you want the application to launch in the config.xml <content> tag.
+8. To take advantage of GPS and Geolocation capabilities follow these [instructions](http://cordova.apache.org/docs/en/3.1.0/cordova_geolocation_geolocation.md.html#Geolocation).
-8. Build the app and launch!
+9. Build the app and launch!

 ## Testing